tanzilli/AcmeBoot/README.txt

 make serialflash
   to compile AcmeBoot for NetusG20 with serialflash

+If you want to specify a different compiler path simple append the string
+	CROSS_COMPILE=/path/to/arm-none-eabi-
+to the above make commands.

 The file bin/boot-NetusG20-sdcard2sdram.bin will be created.
 Use this file with Pizzica In-System programming utility as illustrate on: